top of page

 Introduction: When Progress Suddenly Stops

 You’re eating healthy, exercising, and doing everything “right.”
 The pounds were melting off — until they weren’t.
-Now the scale refuses to budge, no matter what you try.
+Now the scale refuses to budge.

 Why Weight Loss Plateaus Happen